walder/Skynet-IADS/skynet-iads-source/README_source.md

 ```

 ## Add go live conditions
 You can include conditions wich must be satisfied for the SAM site to go live.
-For example you could define that a contact needs to be on a certain heading or altitude for the SAM site to go live.

-Please note this only controls activation of the SAM site there is currently no way to tell a SAM site to only target a certain contact via the lua scripting engine in DCS.
+Please note this only controls activation of the SAM site.
+There is currently no way to tell a SAM site to only target a certain contact via the lua scripting engine in DCS.

-The additional condition must evaluate to true and the contact must be in range of the SAM site.
+The additional condition must evaluate to true and the contact must be in range of the SAM site (handled by Skynet).

 ### Use cases
 Place a SAM site on an flight path that you suspect strike strike fighters will pass.
 Add a heading condition to ensure that the SAM site will only go ive when fighters are on their way back from the target.